GaoangLiu/GaoangLiu.github.io/_posts/2020/2020-05-20-Rust-Iterators-and-Closure.md

 ---
 layout: post
 title: Rust Iterators and Closure
 date: 2020-05-20
-img:
-tags: [rust, iterator]
+tags: rust iterator
-catagories: [programming]
+categories:
+author: GaoangLau
 ---
+* content
+{:toc}

 # Closures
 Closures, also known as **lambda expressions**, are **functions that can capture the enclosing environment**.
 For example, a closure that captures the `x` variable: `|val| val + x`.

 Characteristics of closure includes:
 1. using `||` instead of `()` around input variables.